amz0004/RecipeAndRatingsProject/README.md

 I examined the missingness of `'rating'` column by testing the dependency of its missingness.
 I am investigating whether the missingness in the `'rating'` column depends on the column `'prop_sat_fat'`, which is the proportion of saturated fat out of the total calories, or the column `'minutes'`, which is the cooking time of the recipe.

+#### Proportion of Saturated Fat and Rating

+**Null Hypothesis**: The missingness of ratings is independent of the recipe’s proportion of saturated fat.

+**Alternative Hypothesis**: The missingness of ratings depends on the recipe’s proportion of saturated fat.

+**Test Statistic**: The absolute difference in the mean `'prop_sat_fat'` between recipes with and without missing ratings.

+**Significance Level**: 0.05

+To test these hypotheses, I conducted a permutation test by randomly shuffling the missingness labels in the 'rating' column 1,000 times.
+This generated 1,000 simulated distributions of absolute mean differences under the null hypothesis.

+<iframe
+  src="assets/permutation-rating-missingness-prop-sat-fat.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The observed statistic of **0.00497** is marked by the red vertical line on the graph.
+The p-value for this test is **0.0100**, which is below the significance level of 0.05.
+Therefore, we reject the null hypothesis and conclude that the missingness of the 'rating' column is likely dependent on the proportion of saturated fat (`'prop_sat_fat'`).

+#### Minutes and Rating

+**Null Hypothesis**: The missingness of ratings is independent of the recipe’s cooking time (minutes).

+**Alternative Hypothesis**: The missingness of ratings depends on the recipe’s cooking time (minutes).

+**Test Statistic**: The absolute difference in the mean cooking time ('minutes') between recipes with and without missing ratings.

+**Significance Level**: 0.05

+To test these hypotheses, I conducted a permutation test by randomly shuffling the missingness labels in the 'rating' column 1,000 times.
+This generated 1,000 simulated distributions of absolute mean differences under the null hypothesis.

+<iframe
+  src="assets/permutation-rating-missingness-minutes.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The observed statistic of **86.57040** is marked by the red vertical line on the graph.
+The p-value for this test is **0.0660**, which is above the significance level of 0.05.
+Therefore, we do not reject the null hypothesis and conclude that the missingness of the 'rating' column is likely independent from cooking time (`'minutes`).

+## Hypothesis Testing